 So, yes Google Ads was the main strategy for a long time and it’s still a big part of the strategy but right now we’re pushing and I wish I would have pushed on this earlier, to get more affiliates in our system.

-Another thing that I wish I would have done earlier is pay my affiliates more.
+Another thing that I wish I would have done earlier is paying my affiliates more.
 Because I thought that they’re going to put my link up there regardless, I’m going to give them 20%.

-But my competitors were giving a higher percentage and they basically had incentive to promote them harder.
-So, now I give my top affiliates 50% of the course sales and that has like tripled our affiliate income.
+But my competitors were giving a higher percentage and they basically had the incentive to promote them harder.
+So, now I give my top affiliates 50% of the course sales and that has tripled our affiliate income.

 As far as revenue by traffic source is concerned, I would say probably 30 to 50% of our sales on any regular basis comes from paid traffic and then the rest is split up between organic search and affiliates.

 If I may ask, what is your current average monthly revenue?

-Well, it fluctuates a bit but if you look over the last six to twelve months, it’s between $40K and $60K a month in revenue and it has taken us around 2 years to reach this level.
+Well, it fluctuates a bit but if you look over the last six to twelve months, it’s between $40K and $60K a month in online course revenue and it has taken us around 2 years to reach this level.

 That’s awesome!
 If I’m correct, you were selling only this test prep course for quite sometime.
 So, what was the idea there and and do you think it’s better to sell one course initially versus multiple courses?